marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Here you can classify your game and provide meta-information on the content.
 This information can be accessed by other users and provides them with more details on your game.
 Please provide this information in English.

 .. note:: classEx promotes the idea of sharing games.
 Therefore, it is important to provide meta-information on games so that they can be found easily.
-Another advantage is that you can transfer your meta-information directly to the data-repository :ref:`Run:x-econ`.
+Another advantage is that you can transfer your meta-information directly to the data-repository :ref:`Run:Data`.

 Keywords
 	You can provide a set of keywords to better describe your game.
-Many standard keywords on typical games are offered when typing in some characters.
+Many standard keywords on typical games are offered automatically when typing in some characters.
+Keywords are shown in the repository.

 Comments
 	In the comments section, you can provide a brief description of your game.
-Comments are shown in the repository.
+Comments are shown in the repository and if others import your games to their account, it is shown in their overview.

 Credentials
 	This field can be used to state a reference or source of your game.
-This will be shown in the respository and displayed in the lecture mode below the title of the game.
+This will be shown in the repository and displayed in the lecture mode below the title of the game.